 The psychological rewards are also overrated.
 Even a brilliant rejoinder is not likely to force an errant advocate back on their heels.
 You may be itching to correct them.
 But they are probably determined to ignore you.

-And there is a cost to becoming shrill.
+And there are costs to becoming shrill.
 Harry Truman famously sensed this.
 The former President had a hot temper.
 Even before he was elected he had more than his share of critics.
 But his approach to responding to criticism made a lot of sense.
 In the days when letters often carried a person’s most considered rebuttals, his habit was to go ahead and write to his critics, often in words that burned with righteous indignation.
 But he usually didn’t mail them.
-The letters simply went into a drawer, which somehow gave Truman the permission to move on to more constructive activities such as a good game of poker.
+The letters simply went into a drawer, which somehow gave Truman the permission to move on to more constructive activities, such as a good game of poker.